This Lesson will cover how we can solve a System of Equations just by using our equations in the system.

 This will be the new concept we introduce in this lesson.
 Remember, equations are descriptions of how two points interact with each other and how they change value based on what the other point is.

 We can rearrange our equations to give us a representation of what one of the points will be based on the other point.
-When we have a description of that point, we can think of it as having a value for that point, we can then use that description and sub it into another equation, this will give us the point where the two equations meet.
+When we have a description of that point, we can think of it as having a value for that point.
+We can then use that description and sub it into another equation and this will give us the point where the two equations meet.